 Unified Payments Interface (UPI) has become the leading form of digital payments in India.
 This is essential because it does not have a minimum transfer limit, which enables consumers to use this payment mode on a daily basis.
-While this payment mode is still in its infancy “ it was launched in 2016 “ it has already made significant inroads into consumer mindset and behaviors.
+While this payment mode is still in its infancy, it has already made significant inroads into consumer mindset and behaviors.
 One does not think twice before whipping out a mobile phone and scanning a QR code or entering beneficiary details in order to make digital payments.
 Without the need to memorize IFSC codes and bank details, UPI offers consumers a fairly straightforward way to make transactions at will.

 How can you register yourself on a UPI app?

 In order to use UPI, you must begin by downloading a UPI-enabled app.
 As there are myriad apps to choose from, you must consider your usage patterns before selecting the right one for your needs.

 When you download an app for the first time, you must register yourself on it.
 The registration details you must fill out are your name, virtual ID (or the payment address), a password of your choice, and your bank details.
 Depending on the app you have downloaded, you will be able to link more than one bank account if you need to.